 Woomera Prohibited Area exclusion periods

-Defence has planned its use of the Woomera Prohibited Area (WPA) and has decided on the following exclusion periods for the Amber Zone in the current financial year:
+Defence has planned its use of the Woomera Prohibited Area (WPA) for the testing of war materiel and has determined the following exclusion periods for the Amber Zone:

 Restrictions on access to the Woomera Protected Area (PDF) are summarised in this poster, which you can download or print for reference.

 Commonwealth legislation and determinations define the prohibited area and exclusion periods.